5. Performance Analysis¶

 expected node degree is \((n-1)p\).

 For these tests, we use differing values for \(n\) but keep \(p\) fixed at \(0.5\).
 This is due to a result of Nick Wormald, who has established that for \(n \gtrapprox 30\), a set of randomly constructed \(G(n, 0.5)\) graphs can be considered equivalent to a random sample from the population of all unlabeled \(n\)-node graphs.
-Note, however, that although this allows us to make general statistical statements about performance, different observations may well be made when executing these algorithms on specifically chosen topologies, such as scale-free graphs and planar graphs.
+This allows us to make general statistical statements about performance across the set of all \(n\)-node graphs, although different observations may well be made when executing these algorithms on specifically chosen topologies, such as scale-free graphs and planar graphs.
 Examples of these differences are discussed in this book, where a wider set of trials is conducted.

 In the code below, each trial involves generating a set of